 Step 2.
-Prepare your home to be able to distribute the Internet, Telephone, TV and other services throughout your rooms construction phase or at contract negotiation as the wiring should be done at the frame stage of construction.
+Prepare your home to be able to distribute the Internet, Telephone, TV and other services throughout your rooms

+Structured Cabling of your home is optional, but highly recommended, as it will enable you to take advantage of all features the Sanctuary Optical Fibre Network has to offer.
+It is recommended that you arrange a quote to cable your new home from your builder or OptiComm's contractors early in your construction phase or at contract negotiation as the wiring should be done at the frame stage of construction.
 Structured Cabling is an additional cost to the conduit and customer connection.

-Structured Cabling of your home is optional, but highly recommended, as it will enable you to take advantage of all features the Armstrong Optical Fibre Network has to offer.
-It is recommended that you arrange a quote to cable your new home from your builder or OptiComm's contractors early in your